-faculty, staff, and students.
-Mutual respect and decision or actions as they may relate to this policy, the following steps shall be followed:
+Should a student not agree with a faculty member's decision or actions as they may relate to this policy, the following steps shall be followed:

 - A. A student suspected of academic dishonesty shall be notified in writing within two school days of the time the violation is discovered.
-Copies of the written notification shall also be filed with the department chair and the Provost/Executive Vice President or Vice President for Academic Affairs. - The student should try to reach resolution of the matter through direct discussion with the involved faculty member within three school days of the written notification. - If the matter is not resolved in Step B, the C. student shall bring the matter to the attention of the department chairperson of the involved faculty member. - If the matter is not resolved at the department chairperson level, the student shall bring the matter to the attention of the Vice President for Academic Affairs who shall render a decision within five school days of the receipt of the dispute information. - If a satisfactory solution is not reached at the Step D level, the student may file a written request with the Provost/Executive Vice President for a hearing before the disciplinary board.
+Copies of the written notification shall also be filed with the department chair and the Provost and Chief Student Services Officer. - B. The student should try to reach resolution of the matter through direct discussion with the involved faculty member within three school days of the written notification. - C. If the matter is not resolved in Step B, the student shall bring the matter to the attention of the department chairperson of the involved faculty member. - D. If the matter is not resolved at the department chairperson level, the student shall bring the matter to the attention of the Vice President for Academic Affairs who shall render a decision within five school days of the receipt of the dispute information. - E. If a satisfactory solution is not reached at the Step D level, the student may file a written request with the Provost and Chief Student Services Officer for a hearing before the disciplinary board.
 This meeting shall be held not more than 20 days following the written request.
 A student may request a hearing before the disciplinary board.